chenmzh/Knowledgebase/Sometime we also organize knowledge/Mathematical Modeling of Biology/Mathmatical Modelling.md

      [X_{p,i}] = \frac{1}{\frac{1}{[X]_T}+\frac{\beta_i}{\alpha_1}\cdot\frac{1}{[X_{p,i-1}]}}
      $$

-   + Signalling duration:
+   + Signaling duration:

      + If it is limited by receptors, $\theta = \frac{1}{\lambda}\ln(2+\frac{R(0)}{K_n})$
      + If limited by a particularly slow phosphatase, $\theta \approx \frac{n-j}{\beta_j}\ln\frac{\alpha}{\beta}$
      + if it is limited by a particularly fast kinase, $\theta \approx \theta_{j-1}\ln\frac{\alpha_j}{\beta}$
-     + for a strongly activation case, both kinase and phosphotase affect the signal duration.
+     + for a strongly activation case, both kinase and phosphatase affect the signal duration.
 But the effect from phosphatase is larger, as limiting $\beta$ is outside of the ln but $\alpha$ is within.

-   + Signalling amplitude: in this case, signal amplitude is defined as the concentration of $[X_p]$ at steady state.
+   + Signaling amplitude: in this case, signal amplitude is defined as the concentration of $[X_p]$ at steady state.

      + Amplification happens if $[X_{p,i}]>[X_{p,i-1}]$.
 Therefore, a slow phosphatase and a fast kinase are desired.
 But it also depends on the total concentration of [X]

 2. Feedback: how a component x affect its own dynamics.
-For $\frac{d[X]}{dt} = f(x,t)$, if $\frac{\partial f}{\partial x} > 0$, then it is positive feed back. if negative, then it is negative feedback.
+For $\frac{d[X]}{dt} = f(x,t)$, if $\frac{\partial f}{\partial x} > 0$, then it is positive feedback. if negative, then it is negative feedback.

 3. Systems with more than one steady states: nullclines have more than one intersect

-   eg. in a two component system, the two species are either in mutal inhibition or mutual activation (both are positive feedback).
-In this simple system, negative feedback tends to drag the system back to the steady state but positive ones can amplify the pertubation, for which we can enter a new steady state.
+   eg. in a two component system, the two species are either in mutual inhibition or mutual activation (both are positive feedback).
+In this simple system, negative feedback tends to drag the system back to the steady state but positive ones can amplify the perturbation, for which we can enter a new steady state.

 4. biological switch: biological systems response to input in a switch-like way $\rightarrow$ input change leads to a change in steady state